-- hyphen is to appear in the printed text.
-Layout of Research Paper manuscripts The manuscript should generally be divided as follows: Cover sheet should give the title of the article, names of the authors each with one forename together with their affiliations, a shortened version of the title suitable as a heading, and the name and email of the - With their alimitations, a shortened version or the title suitable as a nearing, and the name and email of the author to whom correspondence and proofs should be sent.
+Layout of Research Paper manuscripts The manuscript should generally be divided as follows:

+- Cover sheet should give the title of the article, names of the authors each with one forename together with their affiliations, a shortened version of the title suitable as a heading, and the name and email of the - with their alimatoris, a shortened version or the file shallow as a heading, and the haine and email of the author to whom correspondence and proofs should be sent.

 Abstract, preferably not more than 300 words, should encapsulate the whole paper, showing clearly the new knowledge acquired.
 The first line of the summary should identify the article as a Research Paper and present the objectives, preferably in the form of a hypothesis (eg This Research Paper addresses the hypothesis that...).
-Without using separate sections, the Abstract should briefly explain what was done, why it was done and what was found.
-Results and conclusions should be clearly stated, but the Abstract should not contain individual data values unless this is essential to the conclusions.

-Keywords: up to 5 keywords must be supplied

-- Introduction should not have a heading.
+Without using separate sections, the Abstract should briefly explain what was done, why it was done, and what was found.
+Results and conclusions should be clearly stated, but the Abstract should not contain individual data values unless this is essential to the conclusions. - Keywords: up to 5 keywords must be supplied - Introduction should not have a heading.
 It should not contain a full review of the literature, but should help the non-specialist to understand why the subject of enquiry is interesting or important, why the authors have chosen the approach described and what the likely impact of the research will be.
-The objectives must be clearly stated, preferably in the form of a hypothesis. - Intust be clearly stated, preterably in the form of a hypothesis.
-Materials and Methods section should be sufficiently informative to allow the reader to understand what was done, but should not contain the detail needed to allow repetition (this should be given in the Supplementary File).
-Proper reference must be made to the Supplementary Materials and Methods.
-Results should be according as below the reported must directly relate to the understanding of the property leader to conclusion of biodeline and exceptions. - research objectives and conclusions.
+The objectives must be clearly stated, preferably in the form of a hypothesis. - Materials and Methods section should be sufficiently informative to allow the reader to understand what was done, but should not contain the detail needed to allow repetition (this should be given in the Supplementary File).
+Proper reference must be made to the Supplementary Materials and Methods. - the Supplementary File).
+Proper reference must be made to the Supplementary Matternals and Methods.
+Pesults should be as concise as possible, without repetition or inclusion of irrelevant material.
+Tables and illustrations should be used efficiently.
+All data reported must directly relate to the understanding of the research objectives and conclusions.
 Supporting or confirmatory data that corroborate the conclusions without being essential to them should be presented separately as part of the Supplementary File.
 Proper reference must be made to this Supplementary Data. - Discussion should not repeat the results but discuss their significance.
 Refer to existing or accepted knowledge in the present tense and the authors' work in the past tense; the difference in tense should clearly show the authors' contribution.
 A separate conclusion is not necessary but authors should summarize their main conclusions briefly at the end of the Discussion.
-A combined Results and Discussion is acceptable but not preferred. - is acceptable but not preferred.
-Acknowledgements of financial support, technical assistance and so on are given in a separate paragraph.
+A combined Results and Discussion is acceptable but not preferred. - Acknowledgements of financial support, technical assistance and so on are given in a separate paragraph.
 It is the responsibility of the authors to ensure that individuals or organizations acknowledged as providing materials or otherwise are willing to be identified.
-References must be consistent and must use the style described below. - Tables and table legends, following the style described below. - Figure legends sufficient to allow the figure to be understood without reference to the text - Figures should be produced using an editable software and copied into the Word document. - Please remember that the complete manuscript should be submitted as a single document.
+References must be consistent and must use the style described below. - Tables and table legends, following the style described below. - Figure legends sufficient to allow the figure to be understood without reference to the text Figures should be produced using an editable software and copied into the Word document.

+Please remember that the complete manuscript should be submitted as a single document.